digital-asset/daml-finance/docs/source/packages/implementations/daml-finance-util.rst

   Functions to calculate a periodic schedule, including both adjusted and unadjusted dates
 - :ref:`Common <module-daml-finance-util-common-41560>`:
   Various functions related to lists and maps, which are commonly used in several packages
+- :ref:`Disclosure <module-daml-finance-util-disclosure-73352>`:
+  Utility functions related to disclosure, e.g., to add or remove observers